rodrigoncalves/bltm-token-swap/README.md

 ✅ Swap USDC for BLTM tokens
 ✅ Redeem BLTM tokens back for USDC
 ✅ Track deposit and withdrawal transactions in real time
+✅ View transaction history with sorting and filtering options available for the user

 Users interact with a **LiquidityPool smart contract** that facilitates token swaps, enforces exchange rates, and maintains a balance of USDC and BLTM tokens.